ufukty/gohandlers/docs/articles/intermediate/error-handling.md

 Error handling in HTTP APIs is one of the most nuanced parts of backend development.
 You want to be descriptive but secure, structured but flexible, and consistent across hundreds of endpoints.

-**gohandlers** provides you with just enough structure to handle errors cleanly, while giving you full control over how errors are generated, returned, logged, and encoded.
+**Gohandlers** provides you with just enough structure to handle errors cleanly, while giving you full control over how errors are generated, returned, logged, and encoded.

-In this article, we’ll explore the default error handling flow in gohandlers, and how you can customize it to fit your project’s needs—from basic validation to structured error types and application-specific conventions.
+In this article, we’ll explore the default error handling flow in Gohandlers, and how you can customize it to fit your project’s needs—from basic validation to structured error types and application-specific conventions.

 ---

 ## 🚧 The Default Error Handling Flow

-Out of the box, gohandlers separates your API logic into four clear steps:
+Out of the box, Gohandlers separates your API logic into four clear steps:

 1. **Parse** the incoming request: